DawsonMyers/geo-cli/Readme.md

 ### Connecting to Servers Using IAP Tunnels
 `geo-cli` can be used to simplify connecting to servers over IAP tunnels.
 First, make an access request for a server using MyAdmin.
 Then copy *gcloud compute start-iap-tunnel* command by pressing the copy button:

+> `geo ar create` can be used to open up the My Access Request page on the MyAdmin website in Chrome.
+This page can be used to create a new access request.

 ![mya access request](res/geo-ar-myadmin.png)